ikeali/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that displays the third
+a scrpt that creates exactly the file name